From the dawn of time, humans have been engaging in a series of endeavors to facilitate their collective survival and improve their well-being.

 The process whereby one group — in order to satisfy certain needs — chooses to assume the long-term care and control over another group, who is made to work in some way to fulfill those needs.

 Here, the first group can be also referred to as the 'domesticator', and the second group as the 'domesticate'.
 And since the word 'domestic' means 'related to a household', the work domesticates are tasked on are often related to a dwelling (or their surrounding).

 Historically, domestication has provided us with a means of obtaining resources we might not have been able to obtain otherwise.
 These include, among others:

 Here, the domesticates could be livestock, crops, pets, houseplants, fish, zoo animals or anything in between, with some form of domestication being more humane than others.

 Benefits and Drawbacks

-Traditionally, we like to think of domestication as a mutualistic, win-win trade between both parties, but the truth is that it's usually more complex and nuanced than can be communicated via a simple "net benefit".
+Traditionally, we like to think of domestication as a mutualistic, win-win trade between both parties, but the truth is that it's usually more complex and nuanced than can be characterized as a "mutual net benefit".

 For example, can we really say that: